Comparison Between Flutter Vs React Native For Mobile App Development

 Flutter is a new framework and when it comes to testing a new framework it's somehow difficult but flutter uses Dart which offers an excellent unit testing framework that can be utilized and Flutter provides you with a great option for testing the widgets on a headless runtime, at unit test speeds.

 The Web App Development Company works on very strict deadlines nowadays and if the frameworks deliver short development time then there are major possibilities that companies would opt for that framework.
 React native has many different third-party libraries, such as calendar, Carousel, and Modal also It has ready-to-use components, which improves the speed of cross-platform app development.

 In Flutter, we need to add separate files for both the iOS and Android platforms.
 In each of these files, we need to add code that corresponds to the rules of the platform.
 AlthoughFlutter has also promised high-speed app development.

 Both Flutter and React Native support stateful hot reloading which is blazing fast compared to how true native apps recompile in Android Studio and XCode.
 If your app encounters an error, you can typically fix the error and then continue on as if the error never happened.
 You can make a change to a Flutterapp while it is running, and it will reload the app’s code that has changed and let it continue from where you left off.

 Configuration & Setup

 React Native and Flutter both have their own set of pros and cons.
-Flutter is still new in the market of app development industry and React Native made its inception way before to gain a good audience ground.
+Flutter App Development is still new in the market of the app development industry and React Native made its inception way before to gain a good audience ground.

-I think a lot of people don't realize the untapped potential with Flutter + Dart.
+think a lot of people don't realize the untapped potential with Flutter+ Dart.
 There is some work for Flutter on Desktop, it's still half a decade away from being able to compete with an electron, but eventually, it will get there and it would mean 100% cross-platform application with 100% code sharing.